Halfpenny (Australian): King George VI (1938–1952)

-On 11 December 1936, George VI came to the throne on the abdication of his elder brother Edward VIII.
+On 11 December 1936, George VI came to the throne on the abdication of Edward VIII.

-Pattern halfpennies bore the Kangaroo Reverse for the first time in 1937.
-From 1938, this new reverse appeared on circulation halfpennies thereafter.
-In 1939, there were two different types of the reverse struck—one of the previous "Commonwealth of Australia" design reverse with "ONE HALF PENNY", and the other with the new Kangaroo reverse.
+In the first few years of his reign, the halfpenny continued to use the "Commonwealth of Australia" design.
+However, In 1939, there were two different types of the reverse struck—one of the previous "Commonwealth of Australia" design reverse, and the other with a new Kangaroo reverse, which had started appearing on the reverse of pennies a few years prior.
+1939 halfpennies with the Kangaroo reverse are considerably rarer than the "Commonwealth of Australia" reverse.

-In 1942 and 1943, Australian halfpennies were struck in Melbourne and India.

-From 1944 to 1951, the Melbourne and Perth Mint struck halfpennies.
-In 1951, the London mint also struck halfpennies with the mintmark "PL".

-In 1952, halfpennies were solely struck by the Perth mint, with a dot after the word "Australia".
+Throughout George VI's reign, different years of halfpennies were struck in different places.
+In 1942 and 1943, Australian halfpennies were struck in Melbourne and Bombay.
+From 1944 to 1951, the Melbourne and Perth Mints were charged with striking halfpennies.
+In 1951, the Royal Mint in London struck halfpennies with the mintmark "PL" used to signify this.
+In 1952, halfpennies were solely struck by the Perth mint, with a dot after the word "Australia" to symbolise this.

 Queen Elizabeth II (1953–1964)

 From 1953 to 1964, the Perth Mint struck all of Australia's halfpennies, excluding 1959 (when they were struck by the Melbourne Mint).
 In 1953, the Perth Mint situated a mintmark dot after "Australia", whereas from 1960 to 1964, they placed the dot after the word "halfpenny".